 The Blade Nano QX RTF quadcopter’s remote control is divided into two parts.
 One is the upper part of the remote control that contains the wireless transmission antenna and two soft key-type buttons situated on each side.
-The left one helps switch between SAFE and PRO mode, while the right one is for performing multiple aerial stunts.
+The left one helps to switch between SAFE and PRO mode, while the right one is for performing multiple aerial stunts.

 Potent brushed motors that provide smooth and powerful lift.
 4-in-1 DSMX Receiver/ESCs/mixer/SAFE sensor unit.

 As for the central part of the remote control, you will find two stick-like controllers, situated on each side.
 These sticks are surrounded by six additional trimming buttons, four on each side.
-Also, situated between the two controllers are the on/off switch and the bright LED power indicator.
+Also, situated between the two controllers is the on/off switch and the bright LED power indicator.

 Now, apart from its bulky design and plasticky feel, the remote control is quite comfortable.
 However, the stick like buttons feel quite rigid to the touch and they do not have any type of coat or anti-slipping material on them.

 After hitting the on buttons on the remote and drone, the Blade Nano sprung to life and begun to emit a short beeping sound.
 So, within a matter of seconds, the drone was up in the air, performing loops around the chairs and desks.
 We have to say that the company really hit the Jackpot with the SAFE technology.